AxelWalthelm/ContourTracing/README.md

-# Fast Edge-Oriented Contour Tracing from Seed-Pixel (FECTS)
+# Fast Edge-Based Contour Tracing from Seed-Pixel (FECTS)

 C++ implementation of my Algorithm to trace contours in binary images in a way that is compatible with OpenCV contour functionality.